 A major solution provided by absence management software is how to effectively manage requests.

 Here's how it usually goes: Administrators find that with spreadsheets or just plain Word documents, they can’t see who has earned leave and who hasn’t.
 Then, there’s the headache of trying to see if someone else has requested the same time off.
 They can't see the bigger picture of labor data.
-And it's all done on paper.
 A lack of visibility into available resources and inconsistency in the process can also open up the company to complaints from employees.
 They might feel that an administrator is being unfair or that taking leave is too complicated.

 Approvers need a system that brings together requests, how much time an employee has available to request off, and the costs of that leave.
 Having a specific process in place will prevent miscommunication between employees and approvers.
 This starts with having specific leave policies in your employee manual and then following those policies.

 Then, we advise that you input those policies into an absence management solution.
 The most innovative leave management systems out there will not only bring together all the data that approvers need, but it will also ensure policy compliance.
 Just inputting the policy into the system will let the software do some of the work in denying requests that do not comply with company policy.